• About

 Internships are a really great way for our kids to get real-world experience in a field, to try it out and see if they like it.
 They might also get paid for this experimentation!
 But even if they don’t get paid, they still avoid taking expensive classes.
 That is a huge win!
 And if your child ends up hating it–that just gets them one step closer to finding what they DO like-which is valuable as well.
 Either way, they get training and a skill set.

 When my daughter was interested in journalism, we asked the local paper if they had any internships available.
 They didn’t.
 You might run across this, too.
 That’s ok!
 Just ask them if it is something they would consider.
 That is how my daughter got her paid internship that helped her decided that she didn’t want to consider journalism or social media marketing as a career.
 Even though she doesn’t want to pursue it long term, it has been a blessing in her life.
-She still has the job (it is helping her to pay for her first year of college), and someone else literally paid for her to experiment.
+She still has the job (it is helping her to pay for her first year of college), and someone else literally paid her to experiment.
 This internship also looks a whole lot better on her resume than a job at a fast-food place or something similar.

 Trade School in High School

 A lot of schools have this option, and many times it will lead to an Associates degree as well.
 (How cool is that?!)
 My son is currently in the welding program at our local high school.
-By the time he graduates, he will have several state welding certifications, as well as his Associates degree.
-He just saved two years of college (this program is FREE!), and has a great skill that will pay him far more that what he could otherwise find and it will continue to help him throughout his life.
+By the time he graduates, he will have state welding certifications, as well as his Associates degree.
+He just saved two years of college tuition (this program is FREE!), and has a great skill that will pay him far more that what he could otherwise find and it will continue to help him throughout his life.
 He’s not sure what he wants to do for a living yet (it probably won’t be welding), but at least he can make a living while he figures it out.

 2. Help them get to know themselves

 Getting to know yourself is a big part of life.
 If our kids can do this sooner rather than later, that is a huge leg up for them, as they consider their options and make decisions.
-We try to help our kids try a variety of things and even give gifts for birthdays and Christmas with this goal.
+We try to help our kids try a variety of ideas and even give gifts for birthdays and Christmas with this goal.
 Electives, after school clubs, or extra classes in the summertime also can help with this: public speaking, robotics, computer programming, sports, CPR certifications, etc. Scouting programs or the equivalent can also help with learning new things.

 My second son likes to do a lot of things, but doesn’t know what he wants to do for a career- except he knows that the trades are not his thing.
 I’m going to encourage him to start a list of “True Things About Me”.
 Here he can list what he is good at (or not), what he likes (or doesn’t), and keep track of it all.
 Sometimes in the moment, we can’t think of things, but if we make a reference list we can keep adding to, it can be really helpful.